Ten Tips for Surviving the Holidays When You’re Infertile

 - Make a date to see your siblings away from their children to allow you time to really visit.

-- If you know you might react badly when under stress, decide in advance how you want to behave.
-Avoid excessive alcohol.
-Tell your husband of your plans.
-Tell your parents in advance that it is hard for you, but you have committed to controlling your tongue or behavior.
+- If you know you might react badly when under stress, decide in advance how you want to behave, and tell someone (husband, parents, sister, etc.) who can help hold you accountable for controlling your tongue or behavior.
 (And remember to avoid excess alcohol!)

 Sign up for our newsletter to have the latest and greatest adoption and infertility resources delivered to your inbox weekly.